helium/HIP/0071-boring-protocol.md

 -   Additional mechanisms for profitability to Helium Network infrastructure operators
 -   Proving a model of multi chain redundancy to further secure network economics and participant profitability
 -   Sustainability in manufacturing and distribution of hardware
--   Increased Utility and Security for EVM mechanisms like wHNT
+-   Increased Utility and Security for EVM mechanisms

 A dVPN implementation would be an immediate and relevant re-purpose,  of the no longer needed processing power of ~1 million LoRa Hotspots sitting online, into the largest dVPN network right out of the box.
 Which provides the customer ability to switch client/ server modes in-app and add the dVPN service and BOP/dVPN token as another subDAO along with IoT and MOBILE.